Social media can be a minefield.

 Key Tip for Pinterest

-Set Your Blog up For Pinterest Success – There are certain aspects of your blog which you need to make ‘Pinterest Ready’ to maximise the potential success of driving traffic from Pinterest.
+Set Your Blog up For Pinterest Success – There are certain aspects of your blog which you need to make ‘Pinterest Ready’ to maximize the potential success of driving traffic from Pinterest.
 This includes:

 Having a prominent link to your Pinterest profile Having a ‘Pin It’ overlay on all of your images (especially the portrait ones) Having a general ‘Share to Pinterest’ social sharing buttons (at the top and bottom, or scrolling down the side) How to Make The Most of Pinterest

-Post Consistently – To make people realise it’s worth their while to follow you, you need to have a clear agenda for your account as well as filling it with plenty of amazing imagery.
+Post Consistently – To make people realize it’s worth their while to follow you, you need to have a clear agenda for your account as well as filling it with plenty of amazing imagery.
 You should be aiming for at least 5 and up to 30 pins per day.
 Use tools such as Later or Boardbooster to get started with scheduling in advance.

 Join Group Boards – Joining group boards is a great way to get your pins (and therefore your profile) more widely known.
 Find group boards on your blog/business area, check the requirements and then see if you can join.
 We have our own Blogger Inspiration board with a lot of followers and contributors that could be a great place for you to start if you are an interiors blogger.

 The largest of the big four social media platforms and you can know that your audience is definitely using the platform (because everyone is).
 However, reaching your audience is getting increasingly difficult with the organic reach of Facebook pages almost non-existent for most pages.
-This is not to say you still can’t capitalise on Facebook.
+This is not to say you still can’t capitalize on Facebook.

 Key Tip for Facebook